-iPhone 8/iPhone Edition: 8 Features That Could Justify Its $1000+ Price
+iPhone 8/iPhone Edition: 8 Features That Could Justify Its $1,000-Plus Price

 Wireless Charging

 This feature has been rumored for the iPhone 8/iPhone Edition since the device’s predecessor, the iPhone 7, made its debut last year.
-Though recent rumors state that the device’s speculated long-range wireless charging capabilities might not debut in the upcoming smartphone anymore, Qi wireless charging technology, similar to those utilized by Samsung and LG in previous flagship devices, continues to be a compelling reason behind the iPhone 8/iPhone Edition’s high price.
+Though recent rumors state that the device’s speculated long-range wireless charging capabilities might not debut in the upcoming smartphone any longer, Qi wireless charging technology, similar to those utilized by Samsung and LG in previous flagship devices, continues to be a compelling reason behind the iPhone 8/iPhone Edition’s high price.

 There won't be an #iPhone8.